This post may contain affiliate links. Please see my disclosure policy for details.

-You can visit Jorvik to learn about Vikings, climb up Clifford’s Tower that was founded by William I, explore the impressive York Minster or have afternoon tea at the National Railway Museum.
+You can visit Jorvik to learn about Vikings, climb up Clifford’s Tower which was founded by William I, explore the impressive York Minster, or have afternoon tea at the National Railway Museum.

 Historic buildings always have some resident ghosts and you can visit some haunted pubs like the Guy Fawkes Inn, click here for a list of haunted pubs.

 It’s also famous for the Shambles which inspired J K Rowling to invest Diagon Alley in Harry Potter.
-Potterheads can read my magical guide on that here.
+Potterheads can read my magical guide for Harry Potter in York here.